All Episodes

 I know it used to, but it doesn't anymore.

-The low information crowd can't catch a break.
+The low-information crowd can't catch a break.

-It did happen on the this this now, seriously, this kind of thing literally, I have to admit it boggles my mind.
+Seriously, this kind of thing literally, I have to admit, it boggles my mind.

 It really does.

-I mean, I know that there is blatant assumptive stupidity out there.
+I mean, I know that there is blatant assumptive stupidity out there, but I just, sometimes I can't understand it.

-We have here, there was a news story out about all the conspiracies and stuff that people believe, but 7% of Americans think that lizard people are running the country.
+We have here, there was a news story out about all the conspiracies and stuff that people believe.

-That it's that kind of uh survey.
+That kind of survey.

 And in this survey, it was announced 37% of the American people do not believe in global warming.